What blanket should your horse wear in winter?

 Other clippings are more suitable for stall horses working on a more regular basis.
 They involve more or less clipping the neck, belly, thighs and legs (draft and coat shearing) to semi-complete shearing (hunting shearing), which leaves a saddle-shaped area of hair on the back for horses in more intensive work, and even complete shearing for sport horses.
 In general, it is advisable not to clip the horse's withers, which is a sensitive area.
 For these types of clipping, the horse should be covered with a for working (at least at the beginning of the session) and wear a warm blanket in the stall, to prevent him from getting cold.

-The different covers
+The different coverings

-Our little tips for winter 😎
+Our winter tips 😎

 See also our article on: How to work your horse in winter?